 Outside LLCs must submit documentation to the Secretary of State.
 A foreign LLC is an out-of-state LLC authorized to do business in another state.
 Foreign LLCs must also have a registered agent during the process and should be a resident of Oregon or someone who can legally operate in the state.
 To file, obtain an Application for Authority to Transact Business form and submit to the Oregon Central Business Registry via online or mail.
 You must pay a filing fee of $275.
 You must also submit a Certificate of Legal Existence from the LLC’s original state, and it must not be over two months old.

 To learn more about Oregon LLC, post your legal need on the UpCounsel marketplace.
 UpCounsel lawyers will guide you through the LLC process and will prevent you from making mistakes that could derail the process.
-UpCounsel lawyers have graduated from top law schools around the country and have worked with such companies as Twilio and Google.
+UpCounsel lawyers have graduated from top law schools around the country and have worked with such companies as Airbnb and Google.